kingmoc/adding-products-cart-cjs-react/README.md

 #### Conclusion

 Wheew!
-Let's take a step back and quickly summarize what you acommplished in this guide.
+Let's take a step back and quickly summarize what you accomplished in this guide.
 - used the Chec Dashboard to add variants to products
 - setup global cart object and wrote function to add product to cart
 - made sure visually the customer can be assured an item was added to the cart